alcatrazEscapee/performance-tests/README.md

 ### License

-Unless otherwise stated, all code and results are licensed under the MIT License.
+Unless otherwise stated below, all code and results are licensed under the MIT License.

 - `AliasTableWeightedList` and `ParallelListBinarySearchWeightedList` are modified from their original form and both are included with permission from the Apache License 2.0.